ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

     ![Localization and time zone ](images/g002/Installer-06_localization_time_zone.webp "Localization and time zone")

-    Just choose whatever suits your needs and move on.
+    Just choose the timezone and keyboard layout fitting your needs and move on.

 9. Now, you'll have to input a proper password and a valid email for the `root` user.